wawanwfs/Phising-Detection/README.md

 - [Contributing Team](#contributing)

 ## Overview
-This project builds a phishing URL detection system using a variety of machine learning models such as Logistic Regression, Decision Tree, Random Forest, and others.
+This project builds a phishing URL detection system using a variety of machine learning models such as Logistic Regressions.
 The system can take a URL as input and classify it as either "phishing" or "legitimate" based on several features extracted from the URL.

 ## Dataset
 The dataset consists of two columns: